CamTheWebGuy/AlamoWebDesign/src/blog/how-to-optimize-a-website.md

 blogTitle: How to optimize a website's Core Vitals and Page Speed Score
 titleTag: How to optimize a website's Core Vitals and Page Speed Score | Alamo Web Designs
+shortDesc: Site speed is an important metric for your website.
+In this post I'll show you how to optimize your site speed.
-shortDesc: Google's new Core Vitals metrics are changing how sites get ranked based on and optimized mobile experience.
+blogDescription: Google's new Core Vitals metrics are changing how sites get ranked based on and optimized mobile experience.
 I will show you everything you need to know about how to satisfy these new metrics and get 95+ scores on speed and performance for hand made HTML and CSS websites.
-blogDescription: How to optimize your site speed.
 author: Cameron Anchondo
 date: 2023-07-22T03:17:12.796Z
 tags: